MajorZiploc/flashcards_app/README.md

   term1 - definition1
   multi word - definition that is longer than a word and contains a dash ==> - <== here!

+remove all references to react-native-starter

+name project

+add app icon

 ## Rest

 add edit mode toggle in deck list view